openedx/open-edx-proposals/oeps/oep-0028-content-theming-in-react.rst

         }
     }

 * We will build the complete UI out of these small modular components.
 We will use composition to build a customizable component.
 These components will neither contain any HTML nor any logic.
-We can see in the above example where the _Header component is formed by composition of SiteLogo, MainNav and UserAvatar component.
+We can see in the above example where the _Header component is formed by the composition of SiteLogo, MainNav and UserAvatar component.

 * We will follow a 2 step approach to create any UI Component.
-We will first break down a complex component into smaller non customizable components.
+We will first break down a complex component into smaller non-customizable components.
 We will then compose these smaller components to form a complex UI.

-We can see this by an example where we have a theme, which has several components for a default theme.
+We can see this through an example where we have a theme, which has several components for a default theme.

 .. code-block:: js